10 Life-Changing Tips to Conquer Your Fear of Flying

 Act despite your fear of flying

 Show your flying fear who’s boss.
 In other words, go about your daily routine thinking and behaving as though you’ve overcome this phobia.
 Eventually, you’ll come closer to beating this fear.
+These are the best gifts for the jet setters in your life.

 Repeat fear-banishing tips